bingyulab/boolean/doc/Week5 Report.md

 # Introduction

-All expected functions have been successfully implemented and tested(around 40 min for 10 times), making the codebase ready for further testing and practical usage.
+All expected functions have been successfully implemented and tested(around 1h for 10 times), making the codebase ready for further testing and practical usage.
 However, a significant challenge emerged in the comparison methodology, particularly evident in robustness analysis where perturbed networks paradoxically showed higher evaluation scores than the original networks.

 This counterintuitive result stems from fundamental issues in attractor comparison when dealing with networks of varying sizes and differing attractor counts.
 When PKN are perturbed, they often generate substantially more attractors than the original network, creating an unfair advantage in similarity calculations through what amounts to a "statistical lottery" effect.